CoinQuoter/CoinQuoter_SmartContracts/README.md

 - Market maker can also fill the trade with a price that is better than what the client has clicked (positive slippage)
 - In most cases, all trades should be profitable for the market maker, but it can sometimes take a small loss to decrease rejection ratio statistics for a given front-end

 The general idea of how to do combine on and off-chain workflow for the above solution can be taken of 1inch limit order protocol.
 To achieve the smallest possible latency between market taker sending execution requests and market maker sending trade to the blockchain for settlement, there is a need for some additional authorization workflow on both ends.
+To achive decentralization, front-ends should be run IPFS/ethswarm.org style hosting.

 If you would like to join the project, connect with me via discord: kamilchels#5658